nicehash/NiceHashQuickMiner/README.md

 **URGENT NOTICE!
 If you have issues with NiceHash QuickMiner not working (properly), then [read here - the problem is UI bug of Windows Defender](https://github.com/nicehash/NiceHashQuickMiner/issues/204).**

-**Power related issue should be gone!
-If you ever had these issues, try latest version - [download installer and choose v0.4.1.3](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.1.3/NiceHashQuickMinerInstaller.exe).**
+**Latest version with ability to set memory timings - say goodbye to EthEnlargementPill - [download v0.4.2.0_RC](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.2.0_RC/NiceHash_QuickMiner_v0.4.2.0_RC.zip).**

 Current expected income when using NiceHash QuickMiner: